TGS

 Norfolk record label bites into export success

-seen at 05:37, 20 July in Adjudicators Office News - national.
+seen at 05:37, 20 July in Adjudicators Office News - national (Our copy).

 Advice and financial support from UK Trade & Investment has helped Norfolk record label, Hungry Audio, expand its market to the United States (US).